pencoyd/CloudFlareApp/cloudflare.md

-#### Crowdsourced Web Security

-CrowdCurity provides a platform for crowdsourced penetration testing of your web application.
-Many of the big guys such as [Google](https://www.google.com/about/appsecurity/reward-program/), [Facebook](https://www.facebook.com/whitehat) and [Github](https://bounty.github.com/) do bug bounty programs to leverage the power of the security researcher community to find the vulnerabilities which will unavoidingly slip through to the live web application.
-CrowdCurity enables you to publish and manage your own bug bounty program directly through CloudFlare in a few simple steps and totally free.

 #### A Free Security Check

-By leveraging the collective intelligence of the crowd, businesses can secure their websites/web applications and create a safer internet for everybody and increase trust among their users.
-Therefore we want to enable both small and big businesseses to tap into the huge potential of crowdsourced security testing.
+Leverage the collective intelligence of the crowd, get a secure website/web application, create a safer internet for everybody, and increase trust among your users.
+We want to enable both small and big businesseses to tap into the huge potential of crowdsourced security testing.
 CrowdCurity provides:

-- Access to a crowdsourced team of 1000+ security researchers
+- Access to a crowdsourced team of 1000+ trusted security researchers
 - Structure for incoming vulnerability reports and feedback
 - Strict standard rules for what the testers can and cannot do
 - A 100% free security test of your web app

 #### Easy to get Started

-1. You go setup your CloudFlare CrowdCurity App
+1. You add the CrowdCurity app to your CloudFlare website
-2. You provide a short description on what kind of security testing you are looking for
+2. Provide a few sentences on what kind of security testing you are looking for
-3. We invite the security researchers to starting testing
+3. We invite the security researchers to start testing

 #### Easy to manage

-1. You will receive vulnerability reports in a nice intuitive and structured dashboard
+1. You'll receive vulnerability reports in a nice intuitive and structured dashboard
-2. You decide if a given report is valid and reward the testers with points
+2. You decide if a given report is valid, reward the tester with points and patch the vulnerability
-3. You can stop the test at any time
+3. At any time, You can stop the security test

 ![Screenshot of CrowdCurity](/images/apps/crowdcurity/crowdcurity_dashboardscreenshot.png)